-Abstract-E-Portfolios are a new type of software and it is still relatively vague to determine, which functions are obligatory - that is which functions constitute characteristic features - and which functions are just optional ("nice to have").
-This article describes the concept and the preliminary results of a research project which was conducted to evaluate E-Portfolio software, and aims at providing decision guidance for implementing E-Portfolios in higher education - first and foremost from the pedagogical perspective.
-Which recommendations can be made to an institution which now wants to implement electronic portfolios with a certain objective?
+E-portfolios are a new type of software and it is still relatively vague to determine, which functions are obligatory - that is which functions constitute characteristic features - and which functions are just optional ("nice to have").
+This chapter describes the concept and the results of a research project which was conducted to evaluate e-portfolio systems, and aims at providing decision guidance for implementing e-portfolios - first and foremost from the pedagogical perspective.
+It consists of two main parts: the first part introduces the method of evaluation and a criteria checklist for e-portfolio systems, which can be used by institutions to carry out evaluations on their own, depending on their individual focal points.
+The second part summarizes the results of an evaluation carried out in the year 2009 and gives recommendations, primarily aimed at institutions of higher education